viktorbezdek/awesome-github-projects/README.md

 - [projectdiscovery/katana](https://github.com/projectdiscovery/katana) - A next-generation crawling and spidering framework.
 - [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.1, Mistral, Gemma 2, and other large language models.
 - [plandex-ai/plandex](https://github.com/plandex-ai/plandex) - AI driven development in your terminal.
 Designed for large, real-world tasks.
+- [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
+It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
 - [apernet/OpenGFW](https://github.com/apernet/OpenGFW) - OpenGFW is a flexible, easy-to-use, open source implementation of GFW (Great Firewall of China) on Linux
 - [seekr-osint/seekr](https://github.com/seekr-osint/seekr) - A multi-purpose OSINT toolkit with a neat web-interface.
 - [apache/incubator-answer](https://github.com/apache/incubator-answer) - A Q&A platform software for teams at any scales.
 Whether it's a community forum, help center, or knowledge management platform, you can always count on Apache Answer.
 - [XTLS/Xray-core](https://github.com/XTLS/Xray-core) - Xray, Penetrates Everything.
 Also the best v2ray-core, with XTLS support.
 Fully compatible configuration.
 - [apernet/hysteria](https://github.com/apernet/hysteria) - Hysteria is a powerful, lightning fast and censorship resistant proxy.
-- [bettercap/bettercap](https://github.com/bettercap/bettercap) - The Swiss Army knife for 802.11, BLE, IPv4 and IPv6 networks reconnaissance and MITM attacks.
+- [bettercap/bettercap](https://github.com/bettercap/bettercap) - The Swiss Army knife for 802.11, BLE, HID, CAN-bus, IPv4 and IPv6 networks reconnaissance and MITM attacks.
 - [milvus-io/milvus](https://github.com/milvus-io/milvus) - A cloud-native vector database, storage for next generation AI applications
 - [cleodora-forecasting/cleodora](https://github.com/cleodora-forecasting/cleodora) - 🔮📈 Making, tracking and improving personal forecasts (e.g. the weather tomorrow or your salary in 2 years).
 - [terrastruct/d2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.